Tjaronn Chery: International career

 In May 2015, Chery was called up to the senior Netherlands squad.
 Two years later, Chery was invited again to train with the national side with then manager Louis van Gaal.

 Previously, Chery was eligible to play for Suriname and was called up in late-December, but Groningen rejected the call-up.

 Chery was given the green light by the FIFA to become selected for the Suriname national team in October 2020.
 He debuted with Suriname in a 6–0 win over Aruba on 28 March 2021.

 Personal life

 In March 2015, Chery was given a leave over personal circumstances.
 It was later revealed that Chery lost his friend, Rico, and played against Dordrecht on 8 March 2015, in which he was in tears after scoring against them, with a 2–0 win for Groningen.

 Chery has a brother, Ron, who is Chery's agent.
-Chery has a daughter, Jayllin.
+Chery has two boys, Shane and Chez and a daughter, Jayllin.